 - encouraging the sports of long-distance walking and running.

 - providing advice and fellowship for those taking part.

-With the new Club on a sound financial footing, we intend to use the Club's future income from merchandise sales etc to the advantage of the Lyke Wake community.
-So far the Club has made a donation to help with the upkeep of the route in the area of the Lords Stone Café, and in 2009 substantial amounts were presented to the two Search and Rescue teams which cover the North York Moors.
-We are now offering modest grants to young Dirgers and Witches who are unemployed or in full time education, in order to help them participate in an adventurous activity, project or training.
+With the new Club on a sound financial footing, we intend to use the Club’s income from merchandise sales etc to the advantage of the community.
+So far the Club has helped with the upkeep of part of the route, made a substantial donation to Search and Rescue and sponsored a children’s essay competition in conjunction with the National Park.
+We also offer modest grants to young Dirgers and Witches who are unemployed or in full time education, in order to help them participate in an adventurous activity, project or training.
 More information is on our grants page.

-THE NEW LYKE WAKE CLUB is dedicated to the memory of the late BILL COWLEY, who, with others, made the first crossing of the LYKE WAKE WALK on 1st October 1955.
+THE NEW LYKE WAKE CLUB is dedicated to the memory of the late BILL COWLEY, who, with others, made the first crossing of the LYKE WAKE WALK on 1st—2nd October 1955.

 Bill died on 14th August 1994.
 The ‘Old’ Lyke Wake Club closed down on its 50th anniversary on 1st October 2005.
 We regret the closure of the ‘Old’ club, but look forward to the future.
 We believe the ‘New’ Lyke Wake Club has a valuable function in recording crossings, arranging meetings in the form of Wakes for like-minded individuals and in campaigning for responsible access to the Cleveland moors under the CROW Act 2000.